Strengthening the health system in Texas

 "You know if they hadn't stepped in, I don't know what would have happened," Timmy said.

-An intervention team from the Patient Care Innovation Center (PCIC) found Timmy close to death right at his front door.
+An intervention team from the Patient Care Intervention Center (PCIC) found Timmy close to death right at his front door.
 The team had identified him as "super-utilizer" -- a patient who went to emergency rooms in Houston more than 10 times in one year.
 In Harris County, there were more than 6,000 “super-utilizers” in 2013 alone.

 The PCIC team followed Timmy to the hospital.
 They monitored his daily progress and after he was released, the team made visits to his apartment to coordinate all aspects of his healthcare.
 They connected him with a primary care physician, helped him get access to needed medications, secured home health providers, and even went along to doctor's appointments.

 Timmy was now part of a new health system that provided him with invaluable, intensive, preventive care.
 This new coordinated system through PCIC addressed the underlying causes of his health problems, long before the symptoms became severe.